Medicare Easy Pay (Automatic deductions for Medicare Part B premiums)

 Medicare will try to deduct your premium only one time per month.
 If there is a problem processing your premium deduction, you will receive a letter with instructions on how to make a direct payment to Medicare.

 Do I need to do anything when my premium amount changes?

-No, Medicare will deduct the new premium amount from your bank account auomatically.
+No, Medicare will deduct the new premium amount from your bank account automatically.